pepkit/pepkit.github.io/_docs/specification.md

 ### Project attribute: `pep_format_version`

 The only required project attribute, which documents the version of the PEP specification this PEP complies with.
+For PEP version 2.0, this must be the string `"2.0"`.

 ### Project attribute: `sample_table`